cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 ### Quick Test
 1. Open `index.html` locally (or `https://collaborate.cochranfilms.com`).
 2. Verify slide 1 shows the Cochran Films logo, the creator-focused headline/subhead, and two CTAs.
-3. Click “JOIN THE ROSTER” → page should smooth-scroll to the jobs list.
+3. Click "JOIN THE ROSTER" → page should smooth-scroll to the jobs list.
 4. Use arrow keys or nav dots to move between slides; ensure the last slide no longer auto-advances.
 5. Confirm mobile swipe left/right still changes slides; first slide content fits and remains centered.
 6. Verify jobs still load from Firestore (or fallback) and the Refresh button still works.